 Lambert Legacy Society

-An Invitation to Join Lambert Legacy Society
+An Invitation to Join the Lambert Legacy Society

-These donors have named Kappa Alpha Theta Foundation as the beneficiary of a planned gift.
+Members of the Lambert Legacy Society have named Kappa Alpha Theta Foundation as the beneficiary of a planned gift.
 Such gifts might include a bequest, appreciated securities, gifts of retirement accounts, or gifts of life insurance.

 The Theta Behind the Lambert Legacy Society